obenchekroun/hadistory/README.md

   - In order to force only one mode, change the line `switch_state = GPIO.input(switch_pin)`, to either :
     - `switch_state = False` for AI mode
     - `switch_state = True` for Story mode

+9. Personnalize prompts used to generate stories by modifying `prompts/prompts.txt` as explained in the previous section.

 ### Connect EPD to Pi
 * CAREFULLY plug EPD into Raspberry Pi, or on top of pijuice HAT, following instructions from the vendor.